Composer

 We have a very strong performance department — really

-like a conservatory on the graduate level — and we have
+like a conservatory on the graduate level — and we

-I had always incorporated into my life, and which had always been there,
+which I had always incorporated into my life, and which had always been there,

 and I just kept right on doing it, as the main part.
 As I’d been teaching